marcusoftnet/marcusoftnet.github.io/_posts/2007-12-10-weekend-report-part-1.md

 blogger_orig_url: http://www.marcusoft.net/2007/12/weekend-report-part-1.html
 ---

 What a
 weekend!
-Phew - a most hectic period is to an end but it all went very well - soon i will stop to worry about this.
+Phew - a most hectic period is to an end but it all went very well - soon I will stop to worry about this.
 I fall into the same trap each time...

 Well - this Friday we finally did the Vasakårens